-- Lab reports are due at the beginning of the next laboratory session.
-No late lab reports will be accepted. - A tentative schedule of laboratory classes is given at the end of this syllabus. - You must make every effort to attend every laboratory session.
+Lab reports are due the MONDAY after you have completed the lab.
+No late lab reports will be accepted.
+A tentative schedule of laboratory classes is given at the end of this syllabus.

+You must make every effort to attend every laboratory session.
 Do not be late to lab class as there is a strict limit on the amount of time available to perform the activity.
 If you arrive late you will not be given extra time to complete the assignment or quiz.
-If you are late you may be told you cannot commence the experiment. - Two missed labs will result in a failing grade. - There will be no makeup laboratory sessions. - TA's initials are required prior to AND after the lab on your data sheets.
+If you are late you may be told you cannot commence the experiment.
+There will be no makeup laboratory sessions.

+TA's initials are required prior to conducting the lab to show completion of pre-lab AND after the lab prior to leaving.